idvorkin/idvorkin.github.io/_posts/2020-04-01-Igor-Eulogy.md

     * 1970's tent trailer
         * Patching
         * Getting rid of it, like getting rid of a curse.
-        * Tent trailer down the coast to stay in OakLand in freezing cold with propane heater.
+        * Tent trailer down the coast to stay in Oakland in freezing cold with propane heater.
     * First camping trips
     * Camping with friends
     * 10 person tent